How to Iron a Tie: De-wrinkling a Tie

 Tie Box Organizer

 When you keep the tie it’s better to roll the tie in a circular position or wrap it around the hand.
-Moreover, place it on a flat surface like in a tie box organizer or a drawer.
-Make sure, that the tie does not wrap too tight but is best to tackle the stubborn creases and remain wrinkle-free even for too long if remains in one place.
+Moreover, place it on a flat surface like a tie box organizer or a drawer.
+Make sure, the tie does not wrap too tight and it remains wrinkle-free even for too long if keep in one place.

 Hang them up:

-If you don’t have space in the drawer or you don’t want to keep in rolling best alternative is to hang them up.
+Moreover, if you don’t have space in the drawer or don’t want to keep it in the form of rolling.
+The best alternative is to hang them up.
 But not on the regular clothing hanger.
 As it easily slip-off and fell.

-Instead, now there are special tie hangers and organizers in the market that are available specifically designed to keep the tie organized and laid untied and flat.
+Instead, there are special tie hangers and organizers in the market, that are designed to keep the tie organized and laid untied and flat.